apache/ranger/README.txt

 	(c)  HBase Plugin needs to be installed on both Master and Regional Server nodes.
 	(d)  Knox Plugin needs to be installed on Knox hosts.
 	(e)  Storm Plugin needs to be installed on Storm hosts.
+    (f)  Kafka/Solr Plugin needs to be installed on their respective component hosts.

 Installation Process
 ~~~~~~~~~~~~~~~~~~~~